MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 ### prepare

 The *prepare* signal is emitted when a new page is set as the assistant's current page, before making the new page visible.
 A handler for this signal can do any preparations which are necessary before showing *page*.

     method handler (
-      N-GObject #`{ is widget } $page,
+      N-GObject $page,
       Int :$_handler_id,
-      Gnome::GObject::Object :_widget($assistant),
+      Gnome::Gtk3::Assistant :_widget($assistant),
       *%user-options
     );